fractl-io/fractl/README.md

 * Code generation with generative-AI.

 ## Fractl Loves Gen AI
-As a language, Fractl is a data-oriented and declarative, with an abstraction that is closer to natural language than traditional programming languages.
+As a language, Fractl is data-oriented and declarative, with an abstraction that is closer to natural languages than traditional programming languages.
 This makes fractl a much better fit for Gen AI-powered code generation.
 Users can rapidly build business application in Fractl from high-level specifications - typically more than 10x faster than traditional programming languages.

 ## Fractl is open